 So before it was time to head back, it was hard to not just have one more look around at the vast variety of vintage vehicles on display in the streets of Ninove, but this time these are some of the ones that were caught by my friend Ollie’s camera this time as we walked around, always nice to get a different perspective on things…

 Take, for example, the evolution and development of the different noses on these two beautiful Karmann Ghia’s – one a stunning convertible, the other a ‘Razor Edge’ Karmann Ghia.
 Then there’s the subtly of the satin paint finish, red pinstripe and minimal detailing on this pressed bumper VW Ambulance really made it stand out.

 It was great to see a wide spectrum of the vintage VW colour palette on display on the various Beetles that lined the streets of Ninove, rubbing shoulders (or should that be wheel arches!?) with more custom colour schemes

 I’ve always had a soft spot for ragtop Beetles, and this ragtop Oval Beetle with its rear pop-out windows was very cool indeed!

 However Ollie was rather smitten with this very sleek Porsche 356 Outlaw, the excuse being it would make a perfect daily driver to work!

-With the perfect driving weather all set, it was now time to fill the tanks and head back to the Le Shuttle and the Channel tunnel in France.
-As this time on our return journey we were not part of a larger cruise or convoy, and with the roads back to the coast being pretty clear, we made it back to the Channel Tunnel in good time without needing to stop.
+With the perfect driving weather all set, it was now time to fill the tanks and head back to the Le Shuttle and the Channel Tunnel in France.
+At this time on our return journey, we were not part of a larger cruise or convoy, and with the roads back to the coast being pretty clear, we made it back to the Channel Tunnel in good time without needing to stop.

 Roll on Freddy Files Ninove, 2015…